sktime/sktime/docs/source/developer_guide/testing_framework.rst

 * ``tests`` folders may contain ``_config.py`` files to collect test configuration settings for that module
 * generic utilities for tests are located in the module ``utils._testing``.
  Tests for these utilities should be contained in the ``utils._testing.tests`` folder.
-* each test module corresponding to a learning task and estimator scitype should contain a test ``test_all_[name_of_scitype].py`` file that tests interface compliance of all estimators adhering to the scitype.
+* each test module corresponding to a learning task and estimator scitype should contain module level tests in a test ``test_all_[name_of_scitype].py`` file that tests interface compliance of all estimators adhering to the scitype.
  For instance, ``forecasting/tests/test_all_forecasters.py``, or ``distances/tests/test_all_dist_kernels.py``.
-* Learning task specific tests should not duplicate generic estimator tests in ``test_all_estimators.py``
+* Learning task specific tests should not duplicate package level, generic estimator tests in ``test_all_estimators.py``

 Test code architecture
 ----------------------